 Bring-Forward Non-Concessional Contributions

-The Bring-forward rule is a provision that allows Members to make non-concessional contributions (after-tax contributions) amounting to more than the contributions cap of $110,000 over a three-year period from 1 July 2021.
+The Bring-forward rule is a provision that allows Members to make non-concessional contributions (after-tax contributions) amounting to more than the contributions cap of $120,000 over a three-year period.
+The limit was $110,000 from 1 July 2021 to 30 June 2024.
 From 1 July 2017 to 30 June 2021, the non-concessional contributions cap was $100,000.

 You cannot make any non-concessional contributions if your total super balance on 30 June of the prior year is greater than or equal to the general transfer balance cap ($1.6 million for FY2017–21; $1.7 million for FY 2022-23; $1.9 million from FY2024).